Southeast US under major storm warning as hurricane watch issued for parts of Cuba and Mexico

 Meanwhile, up to 4 feet (1.2 meters) of storm surge is forecast for parts of Cuba and Mexico.

-On Monday, authorities in the Cayman Islands closed schools as forecasters warned of heavy flooding associated with the disturbance, expected to cut a path between Cuba and Mexico's Yucatán peninsula in upcoming days.
+On Monday, authorities in the Cayman Islands closed schools as forecasters warned of heavy flooding associated with the disturbance, which is due to cut a path between Cuba and Mexico's Yucatán Peninsula in upcoming days.

 Helene would be the eighth named storm of the Atlantic hurricane season which runs from June 1 to Nov.
 30.